publiccodenet/about/activities/conflict-of-interest/disclosure-form.md

 type: Guide
 ---

-# Conflict of Interest Disclosure Form
+# Conflict of Interest disclosure form

 A Conflict of Interest can be serious, hence it's important to report any possible conflicts as soon as possible.